SmartMeshFoundation/Spectrum/README.md

     > tribe.pocWithdraw("account","passwd")

 # More functions
-    Users can input tribe to view:
+    Users can input tribe to view more:

     > tribe